MicrosoftDocs/dynamics365smb-docs/business-central/teams-faq.md

 At Microsoft, we're constantly listening to feedback from our diverse user community and acting upon the top suggestions.
 To learn about what is next for the [!INCLUDE [prod_short.md](includes/prod_short.md)] app for Teams, see the [Dynamics 365 release plan](/dynamics365-release-plan/2021wave1/).

-If you want to participate in improving the app for Teams, or have a great idea that would help simplify your work or collaborative experiences in Teams, add an idea or vote for existing ideas at [https://aka.ms/BusinessCentralIdeas](https://aka.ms/BusinessCentralIdeas).
+If you want to participate in improving the app for Teams, or have an idea that would help simplify your work or collaborative experiences in Teams, add an idea or vote for existing ideas at [https://aka.ms/BusinessCentralIdeas](https://aka.ms/BusinessCentralIdeas).

 ## [Searching for Contacts](#tab/contacts)